hoangvietanh/image_segment/README.md

 # image_segment
-image segment using K-mean cluster
+image segmentation using K-mean cluster sample data using Pham Hai An image with cluster=5